J888/song_api/README.md

-An API for creation of users and songs, rating of songs, unique views, and more.
+An API for creation of users and songs, classifying genres, capturing unique views, capturing ratings by users, tagging songs, and more.

 ## Stack
 - [roda](https://github.com/jeremyevans/roda)